aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 **How can we encourage users to upgrade to a newer version?**

-When a new minor version introduces a breaking change to an experimental API, users have a clear motivation to upgrade to the new version of the API - they must do so in order to upgrade to a newer version of the AWS CDK.
+When a new minor version introduces a breaking change to an API, users have a clear motivation to upgrade to the new version of the API - they must do so in order to upgrade to a newer version of the AWS CDK.
 If the API is only deprecated, users have no motivation to upgrade to a newer version of the API, even worse, they might not be aware that a newer version exists.
 One way to encourage users to upgrade to a newer version of an API, is to supply tools that will inform users.
 For example, we can add a capability to the `cdk doctor` command that will notify users that their CDK application is using deprecated